mariothe1st/Infinite-craft-SL/README.md

 # Infinite-craft-SL

-#Instructions for Mobile:
-Go into the txt file and the instructions will be in there.

-#Instructions for PC:
+## Introduction
+Infinite-craft-SL is a project designed to enhance the user experience of the Infinite Craft website.
+It provides both mobile and PC users with convenient tools for saving and loading their progress.

+## Mobile Instructions
+Please refer to the instructions provided in the "instructions.txt" file for mobile users.

+## PC Instructions
-You can use the mobile txt aswell but its a pain in the ass to copy and paste it all over again....
+While mobile users can use the instructions provided in the text file, PC users may find it cumbersome to copy and paste the instructions.
+To streamline the process, we've developed a Chrome extension.

-I've made a chrome extension and the install instructions are as follows:
-1.Enter this url: chrome://extensions
+### Chrome Extension Installation Instructions
+1. Open Chrome and navigate to chrome://extensions.
-2.Enable developer mode on the top right corner 3.press load unpacked and select the "IC-saver-loader" folder (which obviosly you need to clone / download it ) 4.Go to the infinite craft website
+2. Enable developer mode in the top right corner of the page.
+3. Click on "Load unpacked" and select the "IC-saver-loader" folder (which you can clone/download from this repository).
-5.And use the extension ( its pretty simple )
+4. Visit the Infinite Craft website.
+5. Use the extension to enhance your experience.
+It's simple and easy to use!

+## Contributing
+We welcome contributions to Infinite-craft-SL!
+Whether it's bug fixes, feature enhancements, or documentation improvements, your contributions are valuable.
+Feel free to fork this repository, make your changes, and submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments
+Special thanks to [contributors](CONTRIBUTORS.md) who have helped improve this project.

+If you have any questions, suggestions, or feedback, please don't hesitate to reach out.
+Happy crafting!